HireIQ/opsworks-easy-deploy/opsworks-easy-deploy/README.md

 * `--exclude-hosts`, `-x`: Comma separated list of hostnames to exclude from command
 * `--layer-name`: OpsWorks layer shortname to run command on (all instances in this layer will get command)
 * `--stack-name`: OpsWorks stack shortname to run command on
+* `--custom_json`: file path or json string to include in deployment.
 * `--timeout`: (in seconds) Timeout, use this to specify an upper limit to the deployment duration.
 If the deploy command exceeds this, the script will exit with error 1.  *Note: if the timeout is exceeded, it will not cancel the already running deployment within OpsWorks.
 However it will prevent it from executing a deployment on any further instances*